 PJ Library Song & Storytime- Monday, January 13 @11 AM at the Crossroads Community Center (16000 NE 10th St, Bellevue)

 PJ Library Song & Storytimes are fun, free gatherings where young children and their adult caregiver enjoy singing, activities and storytelling.
 Classes will be led by Betsy Dischel from Red Ukulele.
-The theme for November 4 will be Shabbat.
+The theme for January 13 will be Mitzvah.

 More dates to add to your calendar!
-All of these will be held at Crossroads Community Center: December 9 (Chanukah theme); January 13 (Mitzvah); February 3 (T’Bshvat); March 2 (Purim); April 6 (Passover); May 11 (Lag B’omer); June 1 (Shavuot)
+All of these will be held at Crossroads Community Center: February 3 (T’Bshvat); March 2 (Purim); April 6 (Passover); May 11 (Lag B’omer); June 1 (Shavuot)

 Sponsored by Solomike Early Childhood Center of TBT in partnership with the Jewish Federation of Greater Seattle.

 TBT Movie Night: Royal Wedding- Tuesday, January 14, 6:45 Snack & Schmooze/ 7 PM Movie